brichards21/anime-proj-site/index.md

-{“*Anime is an important part of our culture!*” ~ Ryota Mitarai from Danganronpa 3: The End of Hope’s Peak High School}
+“*Anime is an important part of our culture!*” ~ Ryota Mitarai from Danganronpa 3: The End of Hope’s Peak High School

 ![](./img/spy-family.gif)